Blendify/blender-manual/blender_docs/manual/physics/rigid_body/tips.rst

 ****

-As with all physics-enabled objects, pay close attention to the *Animated* check box in the *Rigid Body* panel of the *Physics* context in the *Properties* window.
+As with all physics-enabled objects, pay close attention to the *Animated* check box in the *Rigid Body* panel of the *Physics* context in the Properties editor.
 A common mistake is to use keyframe animation on a *Passive* physics object without checking the *Animated* box.
 The object will move, but the physics engine will behave as if the *Passive* is still in its starting place, leading to disappointment.